unnati14ag/AI-Based-Chatbot/README.md

-# 🚀 SecureCloud Solutions - Cloud Security Management Project
+# 🤖 SecureCloud Solutions - Cloud Security Management Project with ChatBot Integration

+## 📝 What is a ChatBot?

+A chatbot is a computer program that conducts conversations with users through textual or auditory means, serving as a virtual conversational partner.
+Popular examples include Siri, Cortana, and Alexa.
+With the increasing adoption of chatbots, it has become essential to understand Machine Learning and Artificial Intelligence.

+## 💡 Working of the Project

+In this project, we implement a simple chatbot using Flask.
+Here's how it works:

+1. **Training:** The chatbot is trained with a set of training data present in the /data directory, which helps create a SQLite3 database.
+2. **User Interaction:** When a user inputs a query, the chatbot searches for a response from the database.
+If it finds an answer, it prints the response.
+Otherwise, it searches for an answer from Wikipedia using web scraping and provides an appropriate response.

-## 📝 Project Overview
+## 🚀 Project Overview

 SecureCloud Solutions presents a robust cloud security management project aimed at ensuring the confidentiality, integrity, and availability of data stored in the AWS cloud environment.
-In addition to focusing on leveraging various AWS services, this project also involves the development of a small web application to showcase cloud security principles.
+In addition to focusing on leveraging various AWS services, this project also involves the development of a small web application to showcase cloud security principles, along with the integration of a chatbot feature to enhance user interaction and assistance.

 ## 💻 Technology Stack